30-Minute Wind-Down Routine, Set to Tonight's Bedtime

 10 minutes — warm shower or gentle stretch

-A warm shower is often recommended because the natural cooling that follows can line up with your body's evening drop in temperature.
+A warm shower is often recommended because the natural cooling that follows may line up with your body's evening drop in temperature.
 If a shower is not practical, a few gentle stretches for the neck, shoulders, and hips work as a quieter alternative.
 Keep the intensity low enough that you are not out of breath.

 10 minutes — read or write briefly